 My femme identity is rooted in conjuring up as much softness and pleasure as I can.
 This world can be incredibly hard and harmful, especially for marginalized folx.
 Femme-embodiment is my magic of choice to help me navigate through it all.

-As magic as is, it also prompts people to approach me with the “… but you look straight” comment upon ‘discovering’ my queerness.
-The response in my head usually goes something like this – “Ah!
-Sorry.. totally forgot to re-arrange my aesthetic markers today so you wouldn’t be confused about my personal desires and identity … maybe you should just go on ahead and rearrange your faulty assumptions and leave me the hell alone.”
+“Ah!
+Sorry… totally forgot to re-arrange my aesthetic markers today so you wouldn’t be confused about my personal desires and identity.
+Maybe you should just go on ahead and rearrange your faulty assumptions and leave me the hell alone.”

-I love meeting other femme folx and talking about what their femme identity means to them – what’s important, why they chose to identify as such, how has it shifted, what’s it grounded in.
+I love meeting other femme folx and talking about what their femme identity means to them: what’s important, why they chose to identify as such, how has it shifted, what’s it grounded in.
 I’ve heard so many different answers.
-My own femme identity is deeply connected to my senses, and how my aesthetic is intertwined with my desires and the things I value.
+My own femme identity is deeply connected to my senses and how my aesthetic is intertwined with my desires and what I value.

 More Radical Reads: This Summer I Stopped Hiding: Reclaiming Femmeness and Body Hair

 Shaming Feminine Aesthetics